Some companies using lots of water want to be more sustainable. Few are close to their targets

 The index was produced with funding that included a grant from the Coca-Cola Foundation, a separate entity from The Coca-Cola Company.
 Ceres said the index wasn’t funded directly by any of the companies evaluated, and said its work isn’t influenced by funders.

 Tech companies like Amazon and Apple, meanwhile, need large amounts of water to cool the computers in their sprawling data centers.
-The Ceres index had both companies below 20% progress toward their goals.
+The Ceres index had both companies below 20% progress toward the nonprofit's targets.

 Amazon spokesperson Kelly Nantel disputed the Ceres findings, saying it was “an inaccurate reflection of both our commitment and progress toward becoming water positive."